HarperDB/documentation/docs/configuration.md

 Limit the amount of time the parser will wait to receive the complete HTTP headers with.

-`https` - _Type_: boolean; _Default_: false

-Enable HTTPS on the HarperDB operations endpoint.
-This requires a valid certificate and key.
-If `false`, HarperDB will run using standard HTTP.

 `keepAliveTimeout` - _Type_: integer; _Default_: 5,000 milliseconds (5 seconds)

 Sets the number of milliseconds of inactivity the server needs to wait for additional incoming data after it has finished processing the last response.